 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

 There are currently no wireless standards servicing switched point-to-point applications beyond 10 Gbps.
 Standards addressing wireless links with data rates < 10 Gbps operating at 60 GHz are IEEE 802.15.3c, IEEE 802.11ad, ECMA-387 and WirelessHD.
+At the low end there is some fuzziness, but we need a seamless scalable solution over the entire data rate range keeping the functional simplicity for low-cost solutions for switched point-to-point applications...The low end is there to enable a minimum data rate achievable with high probability, which should be possible because of the operation in a controlled environment in the related use cases.

 Wireless connections at 100 Gbps complements 100 Gbps IEEE 802.3 links in data centers to increase reconfigurability.